 The Jewish Journal reports that franchisees in Seattle, Boston, San Francisco, and other major cities, who operate 30 stores and generate a combined $23.3 million in revenue, have signed a letter to Ben & Jerry’s requesting that they rescind the boycott.
 The letter was applauded by the AJC.

-Emploiyee who resigned after Ben & Jerry anti-Jewish boycott, says the board was in touch with leading BDS figures, read here.
+An employee who resigned after Ben & Jerry's anti-Jewish boycott says the board was in touch with leading BDS figures before the boycott was announced.